parteeksingh24/kubernetes-query-agent/README.md

 ### [Unreleased]
 #### Added
+- Load OpenAI API key using `load_dotenv` and an `.env` file.
+- Fixed error that initialized Kubernetes API clients to `None` throughout the script.
+- Name simplification function (`simplify_name`) to remove hash suffixes from Kubernetes resource names.
+- Updated query processing model to **not** simplify names by removing hash suffixes (now done by `get_kubernetes_info`).
-- Removed async support to simplify the code.
+- Helper function (`get_kubernetes_info`) to retrieve information based on the classified query.
-- Modern use of OpenAI API based on recent documentation.
-- Switched to GPT-4o-mini model for faster, cost-effective query processing.
-- Improved system prompt following prompt engineering best practices.
+- Query processing and response generation (including error checking and handling).
+- Server startup configuration in `main`.

 #### TODO
-- Add a helper function (`get_kubernetes_info`) to retrieve information based on the classified query.
-- Handle query processing and return appropriate responses (including error checking and handling).
-- Complete server startup configuration in `main`.
+- Add input validation and expand error handling.
+- Extend functionality beyond the current query classifications (*if needed*).
+- Add setup instructions and usage documentation.